Edging - 8/10

 Ah, the La Sportiva Skwama.
-Potentially the best high end all round shoe on the market.
+Potentially the best high-end all-around shoe on the market.
 The combination of that sleek design and the abundance of innovation make this a real contender as one of the heavy hitters in the climbing shoe world.
 The softer cousin of the super-stiff Otaki and Kataki, the Skwamas will rarely let you down.
 Being one of the most versatile shoes that La Sportiva manufacture, this shoe excels anywhere from technical slabs to steep overhanging routes.

 I guarantee you will not be able to go to a climbing gym and not see a pair of these.
-And that’s because they have built a solid reputation as one of the comfortable performance shoes you can buy.
-Whether you’re attempting your 7a project or you’re just bouldering with friends, these are a perfect all-round soft shoe.
+And that’s because they have built a solid reputation as one of the most comfortable performance shoes you can buy.
+Whether you’re attempting your 7a project or you’re just bouldering with friends, these are the perfect all-around soft climbing shoe.

-I was given my first pair by a friend who sold them to me second hand.
+I was given my first pair by a friend who sold them to me second-hand.
 Since then, I have gone through three pairs and never looked back.
-In this La Sportiva Skwama review, I will walk you through some of the features of this shoes I love and why it has become one of the most reliable shoes in my collection.
+In this La Sportiva Skwama review, I will walk you through some of the features of the shoes I love and why it has become one of the most reliable shoes in my collection.

 One of the great features of the Skwama is the toe box.
-The ‘Power Downturn’ last, combined with the tensioning system in the heel, focuses your power to a central point in the toe.
-You can really feel this during those all-important moves, allowing you to maximise your precision down to the tiniest numbs on the rock.
+The ‘Power Downturn’ last, combined with the tensioning system in the heel, focuses your power on a central point in the toe.
+You can really feel this during those all-important moves, allowing you to maximize your precision down to the tiniest numbs on the rock.

-The toe rand is another really cool feature of the Skwama and my favourite on any shoe I have reviewed.
-I’m certainly not afraid to go for those satisfyingly awesome toe hooks with my Skwama’s on.
+The toe rand is another really cool feature of the Skwama and my favorite on any shoe I have reviewed.
+I’m certainly not afraid to go for those satisfyingly awesome toe hooks with my Skwamas on.
 The front of the shoe is covered in a long rubber patch and dotted with raised rubber areas to resemble a snakeskin.
-This doesn’t only help for a super grippy when toe hook, but also makes shoe brilliant for crack climbing too.
+This doesn’t only help for a super grippy when toe hook, but also makes the shoe brilliant for crack climbing too.

-It’s no suprise that the Skwamas use the highly popular XS Grip 2, a Vibram compound designed for competition climbing.
+It’s no surprise that the Skwamas use the highly popular XS Grip 2, a Vibram compound designed for competition climbing.
 The XS Grip 2 rubber is extremely grippy both at the gym as well as on granite and limestone walls.
-It only uses 3mm of rubber on the sole (similar to the Futura’s) which give this shoe it’s soft and sensitive qualities.
+It only uses 3mm of rubber on the sole (similar to the Futura’s) which gives this shoe its soft and sensitive qualities.

 There’s a common view for the Skwama I have heard from a few climbers now.
-You buy these shoe and they need breaking in.
+You buy these shoes and they need breaking in.
 Once broken in, they are an absolute beast.
-However before you know it, there is no more edge left and they are past their peak, destined to be used as warm up shoes and never to send hard again.
-But in that short period of time that the Skwama is at it’s peak, I believe they are a masterclass in shoe engineering.
-Changing the game of soft style climbing shoes will delivering on it’s promise of comfort and high performance.
+However, before you know it, there is no more edge left and they are past their peak, destined to be used as warm-up shoes and never to send hard again.
+But in that short period of time that the Skwama is at its peak, I believe they are a masterclass in shoe engineering.
+Changing the game of soft-style climbing shoes will deliver on its promise of comfort and high performance.

-Fit wise, it is widely accepted that you will have to downsize significantly.
+Fit-wise, it is widely accepted that you will have to downsize significantly.
 I go down 3 ½ from my street size with these.
-Although this seems a lot, to unlock the true potential of this shoe you need to fill out every millimetre of space.
-When buying this shoe, do not expect to be standing around in them as if they are comfortable approach shoes.
-Whilst not agonisingly painful, they certainly won’t fit like a cosy pair of slippers.
+Although this seems a lot, to unlock the true potential of this shoe you need to fill out every millimeter of space.
+When buying these shoes, do not expect to be standing around in them as if they are comfortable to approach shoes.
+Whilst not agonizingly painful, they certainly won’t fit like a cozy pair of slippers.

-On the plus side, La Sportiva’s P3 tension system helps the shoe keeps its aggressive shape throughout its life, which is no easy feat in the world of high end climbing shoes.
+On the plus side, La Sportiva’s P3 tension system helps the shoe keeps its aggressive shape throughout its life, which is no easy feat in the world of high-end climbing shoes.
 This tension also juxtaposes the softness of the rest of the shoe.
-As the shoe is mixture of synthetic and leather, it will stretch slightly.
-La Sportiva claim by up to ½ a size, however I would say slightly more.
+As the shoe is a mixture of synthetic and leather, it will stretch slightly.
+La Sportiva claim by up to ½ a size, however, I would say slightly more.

 Whilst having an asymmetric toe, it doesn’t have the most aggressively curved toebox out there, meaning people with wider feet will more easily be able to squeeze into these over some other shoes.

-They feature a single Velcro strap across the front of the shoe, as well as a slip on style elasticated upper.
-This means they act as a slip on shoe with a further restraint on your foot, giving the shoe the optimal fit for your foot.
+They feature a single Velcro strap across the front of the shoe, as well as a slip-on style elasticated upper.
+This means they act as a slip-on shoe with further restraint on your foot, giving the shoe the optimal fit for your foot.